ernestmummey/ernestmummey/README.md

 ## I'm a Veteran and Developer
 - 🔭 I’m currently heading back to school for a Computer Science Degree
 - 🌱 I have been building fullstack applications for over a year
-- Waiting for that one company to take a chance on a non-degree veteran
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love lifting and surf fishing